Have you ever felt like you were walking through a dry, uncertain season, wondering where God is?

 God wants us to be a people “set apart” for him and meeting Him alone in the wilderness may be the best way.

-We all have wilderness seasons in our lifetimes.
+Maybe your wilderness is a heavy burden- financial, physical, or mental.
+We all have wilderness experiences in our lives.
 We might feel overwhelmed and confused about where God is leading us.

 It can be a time of feeling abandoned and discouraged.
 God seems silent.
 Sometimes long periods in the wilderness leave us wondering if God has forgotten us.